flotools/flotools/README.md

 - Zoom/Maximize Window: Command+Option+Shift+z

-## Flo Tools Numpad:
+## Flo Tools Num Pad:

-Flo Tools provides a key remapping using the keyboard as a standard numpad.
-This numpad group of remappings can be used system-wide, and can be toggled on and off by pressing Control+/.
+Flo Tools provides a key remapping using the keyboard as a standard num pad.
+This num pad group of remappings can be used system-wide, and can be toggled on and off by pressing Control+/.

-Note that the inspector and numpad groups cannot be active at the same time.
-If the inspector is turned on, the numpad group is automatically turned off, and If the numpad group is turned on, the inspector is automatically turned off.
+Note that the inspector and num pad groups cannot be active at the same time.
+If the inspector is turned on, the num pad group is automatically turned off, and If the num pad group is turned on, the inspector is automatically turned off.

-Below is the list of remapped keyboard keys when using the numpad group.
+Below is the list of remapped keyboard keys when using the num pad group.

 - m: 0